SAP-samples/teched2022-XP261/exercises/ex7/README.md

 In the Health Monitoring Overview screen, you will find the same services you selected the last time and your favorites.
 You can see that the XP261-XXX-HANA has a critical status.
 To access the alert, you can (1) click on the number of alerts or (2) navigate directly to the Alert Inbox.
-Make sure the replace _**XXX**_ with your group number!
+Make sure to replace _**XXX**_ with your group number!
 <br>![](/exercises/ex7/images/Ex7_5.png)

 ## Exercise 7.5 Open alert details

 In the Alert Inbox, you can now find your alert.
 Click on the row of the alert to open the alert details.
 <br>![](/exercises/ex7/images/Ex7_6.png)

-## Exercise 7.6 Check the alert details

 In the alert details, you can see how long the alert has been going on and which metrics caused the alert.
 You see that the alert is caused because the “Database Availability Check” has a red rating.
 This means the database is offline and needs to be restarted.
 <br>![](/exercises/ex7/images/Ex7_8.png)

 ## Exercise 7.7 Start an Operation Flow

 Click on “Actions” → “Start Operation Flow” to trigger your operation flow to restart the SAP HANA Cloud instance.
 <br>![](/exercises/ex7/images/Ex7_9.png)

-## Exercise 7.8 Restart SAP HANA Cloud Instance

 Filter for “xp261-XXX-hana” to find the correct operation flow to start your HANA DB.
+If you used another description for you operations flow during the registration, you have to enter this as search string.
 Click the “Start” button in the line of the operation flow.
-Make sure the replace _**XXX**_ with your group number!
+Make sure to replace _**XXX**_ with your group number!
 <br>![](/exercises/ex7/images/Ex7_10.png)

 ## Exercise 7.9 Update status

 You can see the status of the operations flow under the tab “Operation Automation Logs”.
 You can use the “Refresh Alert Details” button to update the status.
 <br>![](/exercises/ex7/images/Ex7_11.png)

-## Exercise 7.10 Operation Flow completion

 Wait until your Operation Flow is successfully finished.
 <br>![](/exercises/ex7/images/Ex7_12.png)

-## Exercise 7.11 Health Monitoring
+## Exercise 7.11 Navigate back to the Health Monitoring Home Screen

 Navigate back to the Health Monitoring Home screen.